-State law generally protects students from school-related discrimination based on gender, gender identity, and gender expression; specifically, gender-based discrimination is prohibited in enrollment, counseling, physical education, and athletics.
-In 2013, AB 1266 added the requirement that a student must be "permitted to participate in sex-segregated school programs and activities ... and use facilities consistent with his or her gender identity, irrespective of the gender listed on the pupil's records."
-(Educ.
+State law generally prohibits discrimination of students based on gender, gender identity, and gender expression, and specifically prohibits discrimination on the basis of gender in enrollment, counseling, physical education, and athletics.
+In 2013, AB 1266 added the requirement that a student must be "permitted to participate in sex-segregated school programs and activities . . . and use facilities consistent with his or her gender identity, irrespective of the gender listed on the pupil's records."
+(Ed.
 Code, §§ 220, 221.5.)